-Tiger Client - each computer running the Tiger Client software, which can mount the shared volume(s) via FC, iSCSI or 1/10 GbE.
+Tiger Client - each computer running the Tiger Client software, which can mount the shared volume(s) via FC, iSCSI, 1/10 GbE or SAS connection.
 You can install the Tiger Client software on as many computers as you like.
 The storage server takes care to connect clients as long as their number doesn't exceed the number, specified in the activation key.
 Each Tiger Client computer can share the volumes it has mounted or folders on them to LAN clients on the network as SMB/CIFS shares.

-SAN Client - a Tiger Client computer that is connected to the shared storage directly or through a switch using 8/16 Gb FC or 1/10 GbE (for iSCSI storage).
+SAN Client - a Tiger Client computer that is connected to the shared storage directly or through a switch using 8/16 Gb FC, 1/10 GbE (for iSCSI storage or FCoE) or SAS connection.

-Fast LAN Client - a Tiger Client computer that mounts the shared volumes using 10 GbE connection to the metadata controller.
+Fast LAN Client - a Tiger Client computer that mounts the shared volumes using 10 GbE connection to the metadata controller and gains block-level access to them unlike computers accessing network shares.

 LAN Client - a Tiger Client computer that mounts the shared volumes using 1 GbE connection to the metadata controller.
-In contrast to computers on the LAN that don't have the Tiger Client software installed and access only LAN shares of the shared storage, LAN clients mount the volumes.
+In contrast to computers on the LAN that don't have the Tiger Client software installed and access only LAN shares of the shared storage, LAN clients mount the volumes and gain block-level access to them.